 - vasectomized partner

-- sexual abstinence
+- sexual abstinence in accordance with an individual's lifestyle

 - Female patients of child-bearing potential (pre-menopausal and not surgically sterilized) who are breast-feeding or have a positive blood beta-human chorionic gonadotropin pregnancy test at Screening